Real-world benefits of exploratory testing:

 In the end, neither approach was perfect, because each team reported defects that the other team did not identify, even if the exploratory team did report more, overall.

 Realistically, this may mean that the right approach, with regard to coming as close as possible to “minimal” defects, is going to be a mixture of the two.
-But, there are many benefits with the context-driven approach that speak in its favor.
+But, there are many benefits with the context-driven approach that speak in its favour.
 It requires less preparation time, less documentation, identifies issues earlier, and challenges testers to use analytical skills and deductive reasoning.
 They gain a deeper and more thorough understanding of the product and really act as advocates for the end user.

 The end result demonstrates that exploratory testing does lead to reporting of more defects before go-live, resulting in a better product delivered by the team, and ultimately, more satisfied/fulfilled testers which are all desirable outcomes, any way you look at it.